 What is “Giving Tuesday”?
 Thanks to social media activism in recent years, and especially the hashtag #GivingTuesday, this holiday has achieved global recognition as a day that encourages philanthropy and celebrates generosity worldwide.
 Generally following Thanksgiving and Black Friday, Giving Tuesday is a perfect way for organizations to participate in the holiday spirit of giving.

-Here are 10 ways you can join in:
+Here are 10 ways you can amplify your organization's Giving Tuesday Marketing efforts:

 1: Optimize your Website & Donation Landing Page